dovilez/Movie-genres/README.md

 app.py file contains the Flask API.

-To gather the data needed for model training, a [custom IMDb scraper](https://github.com/dovilez/IMDbscraper)was used.
+To gather the data needed for model training, a [custom IMDb scraper](https://github.com/dovilez/IMDbscraper) was used.
 The scraper takes a list of movie genres and a number of movies as input and scrapes the information about movies from IMDb.
 Information stored about each movie: title, year, duration, rating, genres, plot, IMDb rating, url to poster.

 ## Technologies
 Project is created with: